GrantMeStrength/retro/robot/robot.md

 * I need to train a new model to help the navigation process.
 I can stop the robot from crashing to walls, but making it autonomous (e.g. go visit the kitchen) is a longs way off.

+* Should I be using [ROS](https://www.ros.org)?

+* The motors are currently either on or off.
+Using [PWM](https://www.electronicwings.com/raspberry-pi/raspberry-pi-pwm-generation-using-python-and-c) would give a lot more control over speed and allow smoother movement.

 ### Some Code